 Use of Kobacker Hall

-Kobacker Hall is reserved for Festival Series performances, operas, large ensemble concerts, occasional faculty recitals and College Recitals.
+Kobacker Hall is reserved for special guest performances, operas, large ensemble concerts, occasional faculty recitals and College Recitals.
 In the last case, rehearsals in the hall are not scheduled.
 Other rehearsals in Kobacker Hall may be scheduled only in preparation for events to be presented in that facility.

-Student employment at the CMA is handled by the Dean’s Office, and outside the College of Musical Arts through the Office of Student Employment, located in 319 Math Sciences building.
+Student employment at the CMA is handled by the Dean’s Office, and outside the College of Musical Arts through the Office of Student Employment, located in 225 Bowen-Thompson Student Union.
 Jobs may be applied for on-line here: